coinable/coinable-docs/docs/developers/checkouts.md

 }'
 ```

-Once called successfully you should get a response with a single field `redirect_url` which is the link redirecting to the checkout session on Coinable
+A JSON-encoded success response will have a single field `redirect_url` which will be the link directing to the Checkout session on Coinable.
+This URL can be linked to a checkout button.
-This is the link you should provide to the user which tries to checkout once he clicked the "Pay with Coinable" or however you want to call it button.

 ```json title="200 Success"
 {